tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 </details>

-## POST Request Example for the Confirmation Page
+## POST Request Example for the Confirmation URL

-The following example shows how our system sends parameters to your confirmation page using an HTTP POST request:
+The following example shows how our system sends parameters to your confirmation URL using an HTTP POST request:

 ```HTML
 response_code_pol=5